atealxt/atealxt.github.io/_posts/2020-06-28-migrate-microservices-to-k8s.md

 # What I learned from migrate large Enterprise Microservices System to Kubernetes

 There is one SIEM system we built.
-As one of our customer requirements, recently we developed and migrate it to Kubernetes (K8s).
+As one of our customer requirements, recently we developed and migrate it to Kubernetes (K8s). <br>
 Here are some advice to share:

 <h3>